Project Management for Change (PM4C) FAQs

 Please contact your local event team as soon as possible so appropriate changes can be made.

-HOW MANY PEOPLE ARE ON A TEAM?
+HOW MANY Project managers ARE ON A TEAM?
+Which project manager is "in charge?"

 I’D LIKE TO SIGN UP FOR THE EVENT WITH FRIENDS/COWORKERS.
 CAN WE BE ASSIGNED TO THE SAME TEAM?